jiaohehu/NPreview/DOC-blocks.md

     \frac{1}{a^2} + \frac{1}{b^2} = \frac{1}{h^2}
     ```

-Besides a normal paragraph, a block can also be a __fenced block__.
-A fenced
+The first two blocks are paragraph blocks.
+The third block is a 'math' fenced
+block.
+A paragraph block typically consists of only a single paragraph.
+But a
+fenced block can have multiple paragraphs.
+It has a familiar appearance as a
-block is considered a composite block made up of one or more paragraphs.
-It
+"python" code block in a Markdown document, in which case one or more
-must be started by a triple backquotes that is in its own line, after one or
-more empty lines, and ended by another triple backquotes in its own line,
-that may or may not be followed by empty lines.

-The first triple backquotes might be followed by a word that describes the type
-of fenced block.
-As of writing, following fenced block types are supported by
-Nitrile.

-  - imgs
-  - line
-  - longtabu
-  - tabbing
-  - tabular
-  - tabulary
-  - tabularx
-  - dt
-  - quot
-  - center
-  - flushright
-  - flushleft
-  - math
-  - verb
-  - code
+paragraphs are surrounded by a pair of triple backquotes, and a name describing
+the programming language such as "python" is attached to the right of the first
+fence.
+But Nitrile expands the concept of a "python" code block and allows for
+the contents between the fences to be interpreted in many different ways.
+For example, when the name 'math' appear next to the first fence, the lines between
+the fences are considered LATEX math expressions.

 ## Fenced blocks

+As of writing, following fenced blocks are implemented within Nitrile.

+    imgs
+    verse
+    longtabu
+    tabbing
+    tabular
+    tabulary
+    tabularx
+    dt
+    quot
+    center
+    flushright
+    flushleft
+    math
+    verb
+    code

   + The imgs fenced block